-Attached is our outline audit planning report for the forthcoming meeting of the Standards and Governance Committee.
-The purpose of this report is provide the Standards and Governance Committee of Hampshire and Isle of Wight Fire and Rescue Authority (the Authority) with a basis to review our proposed audit approach and scope for the 2023/24 audit, in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2020 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements, but also to ensure that our audit is aligned with the Committee's service expectations.
+Attached is our outline audit planning report for the forthcoming meeting of the Audit Committee.
+The purpose of this report is provide the Audit Committee of Hampshire County Council (the Council) with a basis to review our proposed audit approach and scope for the 2023/24 audit, in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2020 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements, but also to ensure that our audit is aligned with the Committee's service expectations.

-This report summarises our assessment of the key issues which drive the development of an effective audit for the Authority.
+This report summarises our initial assessment of the key issues which drive the development of an effective audit for the Council.
 We have aligned our audit approach and scope with these.
 The report also considers the likely impact of Government proposals to clear the backlog in local audit and put the local audit system on a sustainable footing.
 The joint statement on the update to proposals to clear the backlog and embed timely audit recognises that timely, high-quality financial reporting and audit of local bodies is a vital part of our democratic system.
 Not only does it support good decision making by local bodies, by enabling them to plan effectively, make informed decisions and manage their services, it ensures transparency and accountability to local taxpayers.
-All stakeholders have a critical role to play in addressing the audit backlog.
+All stakeholders have a critical role to play to addressing the audit backlog.